open-contracting/standard/docs/guidance/map/connecting_publications.md

 ````
 `````

-## How to connect releases from different publications without reusing ocids
+## How to connect releases from different publications without reusing OCIDs

 If publications have overlapping fields and inconsistent mappings, then you ought to use [links](../../schema/reference.md#link) to connect releases across the publications.
 If, like FTS, a publication's releases are derived from another publication's data, the derivative publication ought to use the 'canonical' [link relation type](../../schema/codelists.md#link-relation-type) to refer to the releases in the authoritative publication.
 If a publication's releases follow another publication's releases, the subsequent publication ought to use the 'prev' link relation type to refer to the earlier releases.

 Building on the PCS and FTS example, the publishers agreed that PCS is the canonical publication.
-Therefore, when re-publishing releases from PCS, FTS mints a new ocid using its own [ocid prefix](../../schema/identifiers.md#registered-prefixes) and links back to the PCS release using the 'canonical' link relation type:
+Therefore, when re-publishing releases from PCS, FTS mints a new OCID using its own [OCID prefix](../../schema/identifiers.md#registered-prefixes) and links back to the PCS release using the 'canonical' link relation type:

 `````{tab-set}
 ````{tab-item}  PCS release